-- Pollution, natural resource degradation, biodiversity and climate change packaging, plastic pellets, deforestation, sustainability of supply chains (soy, palm oil and coffee), fossil fuel versus renewables, water, waste and energy efficiency - Aligned remuneration and incentives living wage, gender pay gap and complexity of incentives - Animal testing/welfare animal testing exposure - Human rights and modern slavery conflict minerals in the supply chains of semiconductors, trafficking, forced labour and child labour in the Asia Pacific region and public health - Diversity, equity and inclusion diversity, particularly gender, in senior management and on boards - Addictive products indirect exposure to tobacco, chemicals, gaming, adult entertainment, and sugar content in food - Governance corporate strategy and legal structure
+- Pollution, natural resource degradation, biodiversity and climate change packaging, plastic pellets, deforestation, sustainability of supply chains (soy, palm oil and coffee), fossil fuel versus renewables, water, waste and energy efficiency. - Aligned remuneration and incentives living wage, gender pay gap and complexity of incentives. - Animal testing/welfare animal testing exposure. - Human rights and modern slavery conflict minerals in the supply chains of semiconductors, trafficking, forced labour and child labour in the Asia Pacific region and public health. - Diversity, equity and inclusion diversity, particularly gender, in senior management and on boards. - Addictive products indirect exposure to tobacco, chemicals, gaming, adult entertainment, and sugar content in food. - Governance corporate strategy and legal structure.

-Proxy voting is an extension of our engagement activities.
-It is not outsourced to an external provider or separate proxy voting/engagement team.
-We consider each proxy vote individually and on its own merits in the context of our knowledge about that particular company
+Voting is an extension of our engagement activities.
+It is not outsourced to an external provider or separate team.
+We consider each vote individually and on its own merits in the context of our knowledge about that particular company.

-We provide voting rationales and have a live proxy tool on our website
+We provide voting rationales and have a live voting tool on our website

-During 2023 we engaged with 72% of Fund companies split by:
+In 2024 we engaged with 51% of Fund companies split by:

-- Environmental issues 38%
+- Environmental issues 31%

-- Social issues 24%
+- Social issues 27%

-- Governance issues 38%
+- Governance issues 42%

-Fund voting activity: 2023 Count
+Fund voting activity: 2024 Count

-Total proposals to vote on 388
+Number of companies that held voting meetings 66

-Number of meetings to vote at 57
+Number of meetings to vote at 109

-Number of companies that held voting meetings 39
+Total proposals to vote on 695

-Number of votes against management proposals 20
+Number of votes against management proposals 19

-Number of votes abstained from voting 1
+Number of votes abstained from voting 2

 Number of shareholder proposals to vote on 0

 Number of shareholder proposals to vote against 0

 Number of shareholder proposals abstained from voting 0